-Rossby waves in the stratosphere are often transient and almost certainly thermally damped (Andrews et al., 1987) but a significant cause of a nonzero the main cause of negative $\nabla \cdot F$ , and therefore acceleration or deceleration and, therefore, an

-- eastward deceleration (westward acceleration) of the mean flow -is wave-breaking, at least in the extratropics.
-Waves propa-170 gating vertically, that do not encounter a critical layer (i.e., where the phase speed approaches that of the mean flow and propagation is inhibited), attain large amplitudes due to the exponentially decreasing density with height and the waves eventually break.
+Rossby waves in the stratosphere are often transient and almost certainly thermally damped (Andrews et al., 1987) but the main cause of negative $\nabla \cdot \mathbf{F}$ and, therefore, an eastward deceleration (westward acceleration) of the mean flow is wavebreaking, at least in the extratropics.
+Waves propagating vertically, that do not encounter a critical layer (i.e., where the phase speed approaches that of the mean flow and propagation is inhibited), attain large amplitudes due to the exponentially decreasing density with height and the waves eventually break.
 Waves also break on encountering a critical layer either horizontally or vertically.
-Both gravity and Rossby waves experience amplitude growth with heightthough in the extratropics the gravity waves.
-In the extratropical (and tropical) stratosphere - most gravity waves predominantly propagate upward tend not to break until with some reaching the mesosphere where they 175 contribute their breaking contributes significantly to driving the temperature away from radiative equilibrium (Leovy, 1964).
+Both gravity and Rossby waves experience amplitude growth with height.
+In the extratropical (and tropical) stratosphere most gravity waves predominantly propagate upward with some reaching the mesosphere where their breaking contributes significantly to driving the temperature away from radiative equilibrium (Leovy, 1964).
 On the other hand, as Rossby waves are mostly refracted equatorward before reaching the mesosphere (e.g., Figure 4) the breaking occurs in the stratosphere and is now commonly diagnosed in terms of potential vorticity.